 Some credit and debit cards charge up to 3% for foreign transactions.
 Over the course of a holiday, or if you have to make a big purchase, this can really hit your pocket hard.
 Think about your travel money options before you travel to avoid falling back on your costly everyday plastic.

 When you use the wrong card abroad or pay over the odds for foreign cash, you are effectively paying to spend money.
-A $100 purchase can cost you different amounts depending on how you pay, so make sure you know what you’re spending.
+A $100 purchase can cost you different amounts depending on how you pay, so make sure you know how much your holiday money is costing you.

-Cash is still an important part of most economies around the world and bringing cash abroad with you can be really useful.
+Cash is still an important part of most economies around the world and bringing cash abroad with you can be really useful for taxis, tips and so on.
 However, taking a suitcase full of cash on holiday is dangerous and unnecessary.
 Many specialist cards allow free cash withdrawals, meaning you can spend just as you would at home.

-If you are given the option to pay in pounds abroad, it usually means the retailer will exchange your currency instead of your provider.
-This will leave you potentially facing a surprising bill, as while you don’t know what the exchange rate will be, it will likely be worse than your provider’s.
+If you are given the option to pay in pounds abroad, it usually means the retailer will exchange your currency instead of your card provider.
+While this might look transparent and familiar to you, they are likely to use a less competitive exchange rate so the transaction will cost more.

 Credit cards charge interest if you do not pay them off in full every month — and travel credit cards are no exception.
-Set up a direct debit to pay them off in full every month or risk having your travel money savings outweighed by hefty interest on your repayments.
+Set up a direct debit to pay them off in full every month or risk having your travel money savings undone by hefty interest charges.

 Credit cards are not the best option for everyone and all travel credit cards are not the same.
 Make sure to compare to find the options with the best rates and charges, or look for a travel debit card instead — which can sometimes be the best option.